nmfisher/thermion/thermion_dart/ARCHITECTURE.md

 |iOS|CVPixelBuffer surface (Metal) + Flutter Texture widget|
 |MacOS|CVMetalTexture render target (Metal) + Flutter Texture widget|

 On most platforms, we create Filament with a headless swapchain, then render into a (hardware accelerated) texture that Flutter imports into its own widget hierarchy via a Texture widget.
-This allows the Filament viewport to be transformed/composed completely within the Flutter hierarchy (i.e. you could rotate/scale/translate the FilamentWidget in Flutter if you wanted, or insert other widgets above/below).
+This allows the Filament viewport to be transformed/composed completely within the Flutter hierarchy (i.e. you could rotate/scale/translate the ThermionWidget in Flutter if you wanted, or insert other widgets above/below).

 Due to performance issues on Windows, we choose a different default approach where Filament renders into its own window, which is then composed with the Flutter window via the system compositor.
 This only works on Windows 10.